wuyichen24/coding-interview/docs/problems/linked_list/Merge_2_Sorted_Lists.md

           p.next = p2;
       }

-      return dummy.next;   // the next node of the dummy head node is the read head of new linked list }
+      return dummy.next;   // the next node of the dummy head node is the real head of new linked list }
   ```